MaruliHTGL/Regression-Flight-Price/README.md

 # Regression: Flight Price Calculator

 <p style='text-align: justify;'>
 A tool to calculate airplane price estimation using regression techniques in machine learning and the Random Forest Regressor model with an R2 score of 82% and a Mean Absolute Error of 0.15.
-The price estimation is calculated based on the type of airline service (Low-cost carrier or Full service), booking date, flight duration, and additional services.
+The price estimation is calculated based on the type of airline service (Low-cost carrier or Full service), flight date, flight duration, and additional services.
 </p>

 <br>